alphagov/govuk-developer-docs/source/manual/add-deployment-dashboard.html.md

 - `has_workers`: Adds a row with worker failure and success panels.
 This is required for applications that have Sidekiq workers.
 Defaults to `false`.

 - `show_controller_errors`: Adds a row which graphs 5XX responses broken down by Rails controller and action.
-For this graph to contain data, the application must report response statuses to Kibana as `@fields.status`, and also report the controller and action as `@fields.controller` and `@fields.action`.
+For this graph to contain data, the application must report response statuses to Kibana as `status`, and also report the controller and action as `controller` and `action`.
 You may wish to set this to `false` for apps with very low request rates to avoid having an empty and potentially confusing graph.
 Defaults to `true`.

 - `show_slow_requests`: Adds a row which graphs response times broken down by Rails controller.
-For this graph to contain data, the application must report response times to Kibana as `@fields.duration` and the controller as `@fields.controller`.
+For this graph to contain data, the application must report response times to Kibana as `duration` and the controller as `controller`.
 You may wish to set this to `false` for apps with very low request rates to avoid having an empty and potentially confusing graph.
 Defaults to `true`.

 - `docs_name`: This is the name of the application used in the developer documentation.
 Often the same as the repository name on GitHub.
 This defaults to the `app_name`.